0xpanoramix/frd-go/README.md

 These bids are forwarded (along with an optional error that may have happened during parsing) in a channel you can use in your own application.

+For now, it only supports connection to a single relay.

 ## Getting started !

 ### Installation